-Although agencies and institutions no longer must submit maintenance reserve projects for prior review before proceeding, any appropriation provided for maintenance reserve is still restricted for use on projects that satisfy the definition of maintenance reserve.
+Any appropriation provided for maintenance reserve through central capital outlay is still restricted for use on projects that satisfy the definition of maintenance reserve as noted below.
 In addition, agencies or institutions will be required to report annually on their expenditure of maintenance reserve funds.